-As used in this Annual Report on Form 10-K, the terms "REGENXBIO," "Registrant," "we," "us," and "our" mean REGENXBIO Inc. unless the context indicates otherwise.
+As used in this Annual Report on Form 10-K, the terms "REGENXBIO," "we," "us," "our" or the "Company" mean REGENXBIO Inc. and its subsidiaries, on a consolidated basis, unless the context indicates otherwise.

-NAV® is our registered trademark and REGENXBIO Inc. and REGENXBIO are our trademarks.
+NAV, REGENXBIO and the REGENXBIO logos are our registered trademarks.
 Any other trademarks appearing in this Annual Report on Form 10-K are the property of their respective holders.